 “We looked at Aspen Prize winners that were using analytics well to discover commonalities,” said Baer, “and it’s obvious the important role courageous leaders play.
 The fundamental difference prize-winning colleges have from other institutions is not necessarily resources, according to Baer.
 “The winning colleges have courageous leaders willing to take the bold moves needed to expose the insights yielded by analysis that are difficult, uncomfortable, or even embarrassing at first to acknowledge,” she said.
-They build a culture that supports and nurtures the cross-functional teams.
+They build a culture that supports and nurtures data-informed decision-making and action in cross-functional teams.

-Baer suggests that once leaders acknowledge that data and analytics are important, they must commit to putting the people behind the positions to build out their institutional capacity.
-Do they build internally or externally?
-They need to determine if there are people who can do analytics and predictive work on campus or if they could up-skill some people with short course training or longer certificates and degrees.
-Or, campuses can work with partners to expand their capacities including campuses that could share analytics work and/or work with consultants and student solution tools.
+Baer suggests that once leaders acknowledge that data and analytics are important, they must commit to building out their institutional capacity for analytics use.
+They need to determine if there are people who can do analytics work on campus or if they could up-skill some people with short course training or longer certificates and degrees.
+Campuses can also work with partners to expand capacity with consultants or scale involvement and application with student success solutions.

-Institutions engaged in this work are often reluctant or reticent at first to begin, according to Baer, because of fear of their data being insufficient or flawed.
+According to Baer, institutions at the beginning of data-activated student success work are often reluctant to begin because they fear their data being insufficient or flawed.
 “In fact, it often is flawed or messy,” said Baer.
-“But as campuses use their data in this work, these data actually improve through scrutiny and cleansing, so the gains become exponential once an institution starts down this path.”
+“But as campuses use their data in this work, the data actually improve through scrutiny and cleansing, so the gains become exponential once an institution starts down this path.”

 “By leveraging analytics and data science, leading-edge institutions are raising their aspirations to truly “optimize’ student success for individuals or cohorts.”

-“The institutions leading in this work are often utilizing a change management process John Kotter has developed and proven successful to deal with complex, cross-cutting issues that defy management through traditional organizational hierarchies,” said Norris, who cites Kotter’s award-winning Eight Steps Change Process as one of a long list of valuable resources shared in the white paper.
+“The institutions leading in this work often utilize a change management process John Kotter has developed and proven successful.
+The process deal with complex, cross-cutting issues that defy management through traditional organizational hierarchies,” said Norris, who cites Kotter’s award-winning Eight Steps Change Process as one of a long list of valuable resources shared in the white paper.